-- 1. Press the (Directory) key or a softkey configured with Directory functionality to enter the Directory. - 2.
-Press the search bar or press a dialpad key to corresponding to the first letter of the desired contacts' first name, last name, or company name.
+- 1. Press the key or softkey configured with Directory functionality to enter the Directory. - 2.
+Using the dialpad keys enter in the letters of the desired contacts' first name, last name, or company name.

 If no external Directory sources are configured or enabled, search matches will be displayed on the left column with any additional numbers for the respective contact displayed on the right.
-If external Directory sources are configured and enabled and the search finds multiple matches, the entry will be displayed in the AII folder.
+If external Directory sources are configured and enabled and the search finds multiple matches, the entry will be displayed in the All folder.